 First Bone Mill Capable of Meeting

-Required Grading Criteria* for
+the Required Grading Criteria* for

 IMPACTION BONE GRAFTING

 Bone: Frozen bovine femoral head;

 The Universal Bone Mill curve

 The Universal Bone Mill blue curve depicted in the above

 meets the required grading criteria for impaction grafting*.